mesqueeb/vuex-easy-firestore/docs/config-example.md

 # Config example

-Here is a list with all possible config options:
+Here is a list with all possible config options. **Only the top 3 properties are required**, the rest may be left out if not used!

 ```js
 const firestoreModule = {